 - Ages 21-23: $200,000

 - If such Designated Player joins the club after the opening of the Secondary Transfer Window, he will carry the Mid-Season Youth Designated Player Salary Budget Charge of $150,000 regardless of age.

-Each MLS Club shall be allotted two Designated Player slots.
-Clubs with two Designated Players may add a third Designated Player by paying $150,000 to the league which shall be split among clubs with two or fewer occupied Designated Player slots for use as General Allocation Money the following MLS Season.
-Clubs must pay the $150,000 fee every year in which a third Designated Player spot is occupied on the club's roster.
+Each MLS Club will be allotted two Designated Player roster slots.
+Clubs with two Designated Players may add a third Designated Player by paying US$150,000 to the League, which shall be split among clubs with two or fewer occupied Designated Player slots for use as General Allocation Money the following MLS Season.
+Clubs must pay the US$150,000 fee every year in which a third Designated Player slot is occupied on the club's roster.

-If a club uses the third Designated Player slot to sign a Young Designated Player, then the Club will not be obligated to pay the $150,000 charge.
+If a club uses the third Designated Player slot to sign a Young Designated Player, then the club will not be obligated to pay the US$150,000 charge.

 Designated Player spots are not tradable.

 In general, the total amount of the acquisition cost of a player is charged against the Salary Budget in the year in which it is paid.
 For one player on a club's roster (a "Special Discovery Player"), a club can amortize the total amount of acquisition costs (up to US$500,000) over the term of the player's contract.

 - Special Discovery Players must be 27 years old (or younger than the age of 27) during the League Year under consideration (the age of the player is determined by year - not date - of birth).

 - There may be no more than one Special Discovery Player per number of clubs in the League (i.e., 23 total Special Discovery Players across the League in 2018).